Take your place here.

 Tips for Finding an Apartment

-- Join the SFCM Housing Google Group if you are a current or newly admitted student (those not required to live on-campus will receive a link to the housing group by email after submitting the enrollment deposit).
+- Join the SFCM Housing Google Group if you are a current or newly admitted student (those not required to live on-campus will receive a link to the housing group by email over the summer).

 - Find a roommate!
 The SFCM Housing Google Group also contains postings for students looking to live with fellow SFCM students.
 Once you’re a member of the group, you can post your own roommate listing.